What to Expect When You’re Expecting Your First Period

 Ellie, 29, had her first period arrive at a D of E exhibition when she was 14.
 She explained, “I had some pads on me luckily, but had to hide my knickers and then throw them away when I had the chance, it was mortifying!”

 On the day of your first period, you might feel some cramping pain in your abdomen, and you might feel a sensation of ‘wetness’ coming from your vagina.
 If you’re worried that you’ll bleed through to your clothing without realising, rest assured that this is an uncommon experience.
-Most girls and young women have light bleeding on the first day of their first period.
+Most people have light bleeding on the first day of their first period.
 More likely, you’ll notice it when you use the loo.
+We’ve also got lots of advice on what to do if you start your period at school.

 If you’re nervous about inserting a tampon at first, it may help to know that there is a range of products available, many of which don’t involve inserting anything into your vagina.
 There are also quite a few vaginal options available for when you feel ready, to help keep you leak-free even when playing sport or swimming.
 Applicator tampons, non-applicator tampons, liners, pads, period cups and period knickers can all effectively protect against leaks during your period.